-Is it with its gifts or else with the passwords which accord to them their salutary non-sense that Language, with the law, begins?
-For these gifts are already symbols, in the sense that symbol means pact and that they are first and foremost signifiers of the pact which they constitute as signified, as is plainly seen in the fact that the objects of symbolic exchange-pots made to remain empty, shields too heavy to be carried, sheafs of wheat that wither, lances stuck into the ground-all are destined and intended to be useless, if not simply superfluous because of their abundance.
+Is it with these gifts or with the passwords that give them their salutary non-sense that language, with the law, begins?
+For these gifts are already symbols, in the sense that symbol means pact and that they are first and foremost signifiers of the pact that they constitute as signified, as is plainly seen in the fact that the objects of symbolic exchange - pots made to remain empty, shields too heavy to be carried, sheaves of wheat that wither, lances stuck into the ground - all are destined to be useless, if not simply superfluous by their very abundance.

-This neutralization of the signifier is the whole of the nature of Language.
-On this assessment, one could see the beginning of it among sea swallows, for instance, during the mating parade, materialized in the tish which they pass between each other from beak to beak.
-And if the ethologists are right in seeing in this the instrument of a general setting in movement of the group which could be called the equivalent of a fiete, they would be completely justified in recognizing it as a symbol.
+Is this neutralization of the signifier the whole of the nature of language?
+On this assessment, one could see the beginning of it among sea swallows, for instance, during the mating parade, materialized in the fish they pass between each other from beak to beak.
+And if the ethologists are right in seeing in this the instrument of an activation of the group that might be called the equivalent of a festival, they would be completely justified in recognizing it as a symbol.

-It can be seen that I do not shrink from seeking the origins of symbolic behavior outside the human sphere.
+It can be seen that I do not shrink from seeking the origins of symbolic behaviour outside the human sphere.
 But this is certainly not to be done by way of an elaboration of the sign.
-It is on this path that Mr.
+It is on this path that Mr Jules H. Massermann, 41 after so many others, has set off, and I shall stop here for an instant, not only because of the knowing tone with which he makes his approach, but also because of the welcome that his work has found among the editors of our official journal.
+Following a tradition borrowed from employment agencies, they never neglect anything that might provide our discipline with 'good references'.